Ethra8/festival-tickets-sale/README.md

 4. Go to our **Google SpreadSheet** and click on 'Share' to share SpreadSheet with client_email from creds.json file, so the project can access and edit the SpreadSheet.
 Make sure 'editor' is selected and untick 'notify people'.
 5. **IMPORTANT: Avoid the creds.json file to be uploaded to GitHub**, as it contains sensible information.
 To do that, open ***.gitignore*** file in project, and include our creds.json file. ***Don't forget to CTR+S***:
    ![image](https://github.com/Ethra8/music-festival/assets/80659091/41d61007-2cb4-4d60-9fb6-7e8e4b26cb95)
-6. On the terminal, type 'git add .', then 'git status' and make sure the creds.json file is not in the list, before committing to GitHub.
+6. **BEFORE COMMITING TO GITHUB*** : On the terminal, type 'git add .', then 'git status' and make sure the creds.json file is not in the list.
+Once you are reasured that it is not in the list to be commited, commit.

+#### GOOGLE SHEETS TEMPLATE
+This project has a Google Sheet linked to it: [festival_tickets_sales](https://docs.google.com/spreadsheets/d/1ImaSd4bEFAWuswu8Sxa2yYcjWl9oec_cPdpYVZ_sVik/edit?pli=1#gid=1072696018)

 ### DEPLOY IN HEROKU